tobiasbriones/blog/mathswe/ops/os/image/pr/designing-image-ops---mathswe-ops-mvp-2024-08-08/index.md

 as `Image`, `Install`, and `Uninstall`.

-Modules `image::desktop` and `image::server` demonstrated the system design with (currently side-effect) automated and manual testing.
+Modules `image::desktop` and `image::server` demonstrated the system design with (currently side effect) automated and manual testing.
 Adding more images is maintainable and relatively stable from now on.

 ---